jbbjr/CAPi/README.md

 #### Value
 In a nutshell, **CAPi** is a tool for runners to help them train better in poor climate.
 The model provides a Climate Adjusted Pace (CAP) that you can utilize to better understand whether or not you over/under exherted on your run, or what your true time in a race could have been if the conditions weren't so harsh.

-While this information is generally more beneficial to serious runners rather casual ones (esepcailly those familiar with heartrate zones and zone training), it will help democratize a generally understood concept in the advanced running community that your heartrate is effected by the climate, which will in turn effect your performance.
+While this information is generally more beneficial to serious runners rather casual ones (especially those familiar with heartrate zones and zone training), it will help democratize a generally understood concept in the advanced running community that your heartrate is effected by the climate, which will in turn effect your performance.

 #### Summary
 CAPi will first train on a users existing [Strava](https://www.strava.com) data, so that it can predict your moving time for a given lap in your Strava activity, given the current weather conditions.
 From there, CAPi will impute optimal weather conditions and repredict that lap, take the difference of its two predictions and subtract that margin from the real, providing an approximated CAP.